JiahaoShen0510/Python-Turtle-Drawing/README.md

-Aplly the Python Turtle to create four drawing projects.
+Apply the Python Turtle to create four drawing projects.

 Continuous Polygon: Draw the 10 layers of polygons that the next one fully builts on and covers the previous one.
 Each polygon is generated with randomized colors.